rithvik12/EE461L_TeamProject/project-application/README.md

 Creating a project adds your project to the Hardware Sets page.
 The Datasets tab takes you to a page where you can download zipped dataset files.
 There is a video added in the EE461L_TeamProject directory that shows a step-by-step process of what the fully deployed application would look like.
-Known Issues
-The following are known issues that are still being worked out:

-Existing projects are viewable by anyone, logged in or not.
-Clicking the Log In button on the login page reroutes you to the project page whether your credentials were correct or not.
-There is no difference in user experience for users logged in or not.
-Checking out more hardware sets than available is possible.
-The application isn't deployed along with the MongoDB database.
-There is a functional front end but the database could not be deployed along with it.

 ## Scalability